A very techy looking illustration of earth.

 Making research accessible

-LFCs are designing resources, tools and products that are accessible and scalable to learners, educators, policy makers and communities nationally and globally.
+LFCs design resources, tools and products that are accessible and scalable to learners, educators, policy makers and communities nationally and globally.

 Educators listening to a man speak.